ThisaruGuruge/ballerina-kafka-filter-reviews/README.md

 # ballerina-kafka-filter-reviews

-Sample ballerina application to filter course reviews.
+This is a sample ballerina application to demonstrate how to use   `ballerina-kafka` module with `Apache Kafka` to develop a course review filtering system.